-Students will be able to identify the circumstances in which entities are required to present consolidated financial statements, prepare and present them from single entity financial statements in conformity with IFRS® Standards requirements and explain the application of IFRS® Standards to specified group scenarios.
+Students will be able to identify the circumstances in which entities are required to present consolidated financial statements, prepare and present them from single entity financial statements in conformity with IFRS® Standards requirements, relevant laws and regulations and explain the application of IFRS® Standards to specified group scenarios.

-- a. identify and describe the circumstances in which an entity is required to prepare and present consolidated financial statements; - identify the laws and regulations, and accounting standards and other requirements applicable to the legal entity and consolidated financial statements of an entity; - c. identify from financial and other data any subsidiary, associate or joint venture of an
+- a. identify and describe the circumstances in which an entity is required to prepare and present consolidated financial statements; - identify from financial and other data any subsidiary, associate or joint venture of an entity according to the international financial reporting framework; - c. calculate from financial and other data the amounts to be included in an entity's consolidated financial statements in respect

-- entity according to the international financial reporting framework; - d. calculate from financial and other data the amounts to be included in an entity's consolidated financial statements in respect of its new, continuing and discontinued interests in subsidiaries, associates and joint ventures (excluding partial disposals of subsidiaries and disposals of associates or joint ventures) according to the international financial reporting framework; - e. prepare and present the consolidated financial statements, or extracts, of an entity in accordance with its accounting policies and appropriate international financial reporting standards; - f. explain the application of IFRS® Standards to specified group scenarios; and - g. describe the principal differences between IFRS® Standards and UK GAAP (FRS 102) and prepare simple extracts from consolidated financial statements in accordance with UK GAAP (FRS 102).
+- of its new, continuing and discontinued interests in subsidiaries, associates and joint ventures (excluding partial disposals of subsidiaries and disposals of associates or joint ventures) according to the international financial reporting framework; - d. prepare and present the consolidated financial statements, or extracts, of an entity in accordance with its accounting policies and appropriate international financial reporting standards; - e. explain the application of IFRS® Standards to specified group scenarios; and - f. describe the principal differences between IFRS® Standards and UK GAAP (FRS 102) and prepare simple extracts from consolidated financial statements in accordance with UK GAAP (FRS 102).

-Understand the situation and the requirements Identify and use relevant information Identify and prioritise key issues and stay on task Demonstrate understanding of the business context Recognise new and complex ideas within a scenario Explain different stakeholder perspectives and interests Explain ethical issues with given scenarios Interpret information provided in various formats Evaluate the relevance of information provided Filter information provided to identify critical facts Identify business and financial issues from a scenario Prioritise key issues Work effectively within time constraints Operate to a brief in a given scenario
+Understand the situation and the requirements Identify and use relevant information Identify and prioritise key issues and stay on task Demonstrate understanding of the business context Recognise new and complex ideas within a scenario Explain different stakeholder perspectives and interests Explain ethical issues with given scenarios information provided Identify business and financial issues from a scenario Prioritise key issues Work effectively within time constraints Operate to a brief in a given scenario

-- explain the inherent limitations of financial statements; - apply the IFRS Foundation's conceptual framework for financial reporting to a given scenario; - recognise key ethical issues for an accountant undertaking work in accounting and reporting; - identify international financial reporting standards and other requirements applicable to the financial statements (both single entity and consolidated); and - recognise specific issues that may arise in the context of the situation described.
+- explain the inherent limitations of financial statements; - apply the IFRS Foundation's conceptual framework for financial reporting to a given scenario; - consider the impact of sustainability and climate-related risks and opportunities on the preparation of the financial statements; - recognise key ethical issues for an accountant undertaking work in accounting and reporting; - identify international financial reporting standards, relevant laws and regulation and any other requirements applicable to the financial statements (both single entity and consolidated); and - recognise specific issues that may arise in the context of the situation described.